github/developer.github.com/content/integrations-directory/getting-listed.md

 Please attach images at the proper resolution.
 We aren't able to extract photos from PDFs or Word docs.

-Once you're ready just send the materials over emailto [partnerships@github.com](mailto:partnerships@github.com).
+Once you're ready just send the materials over email to [partnerships@github.com](mailto:partnerships@github.com).
 Thanks!
 Looking forward to reviewing your listing!